ljaime-hernandez/hooks-app/README.md

 Simple component exclusively created to test my knowledge in useCallback and memo.

+## useReducer examples:

+### TodoApp:

+uses a useReducer hook, customized with a todoReducer function which i created to have a better understanding of its functionality, this component was divided in several others for modulation and optimization, the component will receive a task as a string and will add it to an array of objects, which will be saved in the localStorage of the browser, the userReducer will NOT modify the actual object, but will either delete or add new objects to an existing array.
+Every action done to the array will go through a dispatch function, connecting the component to a reducer hook, all done accordingly for us to add or modify additional actions in the future if needed.
+Further information of its child components and functionality can be found on each file, hoping it clarifies the code and serve as reference to anyone who wants to learn from it

 no additional dependencies were used on this webapp besides a bootstrap CDN, a pull request along with a npm install